Wednesday, 10 November 2021

 I didn’t remove my hands from her head.

 Here they are.
 Uncle and aunt are leaving.
-I also leave along with them, till Railway station.
+I also leave along with them, till the railway station.

 The train would leave at eight.
 We had reached the station one hour in advance.
 Younger brother and uncle got a seat near the window.
 Aunt was standing with me.
 “Will you write me letters frequently?” she asked me and held my hands with hers.
 Eyes were full of tears!

-I felt like hugging aunt and cry to my heart's content.
-I controlled my tears that welled up in my eyes, biting my lower lips.
+I felt like hugging Aunt and crying to my heart's content.
+I controlled my tears that welled up in my eyes, biting my lower lip.

 We didn’t know how long we were standing like that.
-At once, aunt wiped out her tears, went inside and sat at the seat beside younger brother.
+At once, Aunt wiped away her tears, went inside, and sat at the seat beside her younger brother.
 He came out of the train.

-I went near to the window and held her hands.
+I went near the window and held her hands.

 ‘Why shouldn’t I kiss these hands?
 Should I?’